AashishAdhikari27/task1/README.md

 ### Conclusion

-    Server Setup: Installs Docker and Nginx on the target Linux machine.
+  1.Server Setup: Installs Docker and Nginx on the target Linux machine.

-    CI Process: Installs project dependencies, builds a Docker image from your code, and pushes it to DockerHub.
+  2.CI Process: Installs project dependencies, builds a Docker image from your code, and pushes it to DockerHub.

-    CD Process: Pulls the latest image from DockerHub and deploys it on your server using GitHub-hosted runners.
+  3.CD Process: Pulls the latest image from DockerHub and deploys it on your server using GitHub-hosted runners.

 This setup ensures an automated CI/CD pipeline for your project.